How do Kubernetes Deployments work? An adversarial perspective

 state of your cluster.
 It’s remarkable how little it is directly used

-API and a bit of terminal UI
+field with the Kubernetes Watch API and a bit of terminal UI

-programming, you’re most of your way to kubespy trace deployment
+programming, you’re most of your way to kubespy trace deployment.

 If you enjoyed this post, or are curious to see how this lifecycle is baked into the Pulumi CLI, please give us a shot!
 We’d love to hear your feedback.